Tukwila Burglary Defense Attorney

 - While in the building or in flight from the building, assaults any person.

 Burglary in the first degree is a Class A felony and it carries a sentence of 31 to 41 months imprisonment for a first-time offender.
 For a repeat offender, it carries a maximum sentence of life imprisonment or a fine of $50,000 or both.
-It is considered a violent offence and is a “strike” under Washington's three-strike rule.
+It is considered a violent offense and is a “strike” under Washington's three-strike rule.

 This is when a person enters or remains in a dwelling other than a vehicle with the intent to commit a crime against a person or property in the dwelling.
-Residential burglary is a Class B felony and is considered a much more serious offence than burglary in the second degree.
+Residential burglary is a Class B felony and is considered a much more serious offense than burglary in the second degree.

 A first-time offender with no prior criminal history can be sentenced to about 3 to 9 months in prison.
 A repeat offender gets up to 10 years in prison and/or a fine of $20,000 or both.